voxpupuli/puppet-nrpe/README.md

 ## Module Description

 NRPE (Nagios Remote Plugin Executor) allows you to remotely execute Nagios plugins on other Linux/Unix machines.
 This allows you to monitor remote machine metrics (disk usage, CPU load, etc.).
-This puppet module manages the instllation and configuration of NRPE.
+This puppet module manages the installation and configuration of NRPE.
 It can install NRPE plugins and setup NRPE commands.
 Secure communication to NRPE using SSL is also supported.

 ## Setup